-Six Family Members, Including 4 Children, Presumed Dead In Harvey Floods
+6 Family Members, Including 4 Children, Found Dead In Van Swept Away By Harvey Floods

 Samuel Saldivar had been driving his relatives to safety when rising floodwaters suddenly “overcame” their van, according to CBS affiliate KHOU-TV, which first reported the tragedy in northern Harris County, Texas.

-Saldivar said the victims were his elderly parents and his four great-nieces and nephews, who were between the ages of 6 and 16, KHOU-TV reported, citing Harris County Sheriff’s Office spokesman Jason Spencer.
+Saldivar said the victims were his elderly parents, who both had Alzheimer’s, and his four great-nieces and nephews, who were between the ages of 6 and 16, KHOU-TV reported, citing Harris County Sheriff’s Office spokesman Jason Spencer.

 Texas officials have yet to confirm the deaths, saying they haven’t located the submerged van.
 Authorities did say there had been “six suspected flood-related deaths” in Harris County, but it’s not clear if they were referring to the Saldivar family.